-• the timing and progress of preclinical and clinical development activities;

-- successful enrollment in and completion of clinical trials; - the success of our commercialization efforts and market acceptance for QINLOCK or any of our future approved drugs; - the timing and outcome of regulatory review of our drug and drug candidates; - the cost to develop companion diagnostics as needed for each of our drug candidates; - our ability to establish and manage agreements with third-party manufacturers for clinical supply for our clinical trials and commercial manufacturing; - addition and retention of key research and development and commercial, including sales and marketing, personnel; - the costs and timing of commercialization activities, including product manufacturing, marketing, sales, and distribution, for QINLOCK, including our commercial launch of QINLOCK in key European markets, and any of our drug candidates for which we obtain marketing approval; - the legal and patent costs involved in prosecuting patent applications and enforcing patent claims and other intellectual property claims; and - the terms and timing of any collaboration, license, distribution, or other arrangement, including the terms and timing of any upfront, milestone, and/or royalty payments thereunder.
+- the timing and progress of preclinical and clinical development activities; - successful enrollment in and completion of clinical trials; - the success of our commercialization efforts and market acceptance for QINLOCK or any of our future approved drugs; - the timing and outcome of regulatory review of our drug and drug candidates; - the cost to develop companion diagnostics as needed for each of our drug candidates; - our ability to establish and manage agreements with third-party manufacturers for clinical supply for our clinical trials and commercial manufacturing; - addition and retention of key research and development and commercial, including sales and marketing, personnel; - the costs and timing of commercialization activities, including product manufacturing, marketing, sales, and distribution, for QINLOCK, including our commercial launch of QINLOCK in key European markets, and any of our drug candidates for which we obtain marketing approval; - the legal and patent costs involved in prosecuting patent applications and enforcing patent claims and other intellectual property claims; and - the terms and timing of any collaboration, license, distribution, or other arrangement, including the terms and timing of any upfront, milestone, and/or royalty payments thereunder.

-We believe that our cash, cash equivalents, and marketable securities as of March 31, 2022 of \$275.4 million, together with anticipated product, royalty, and supply revenues, and the net proceeds from our underwritten public offering completed in April 2022, but excluding any potential future milestone payments under our collaboration or license agreements will enable us to fund our operating expenses and capital expenditure requirements into 2025.
+We believe that our cash, cash equivalents, and marketable securities as of June 30, 2022 of \$393.1 million, together with anticipated product, royalty, and supply revenues, but excluding any potential future milestone payments under our collaboration or license agreements will enable us to fund our operating expenses and capital expenditure requirements into 2025.
 We have based these estimates on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.